 - Abdominal pain and cramps

-- Yellowing of skin and eyes that is a classic symptom of jaundice
+- Yellowing of skin and eyes is a classic symptom of jaundice

 Causes of Viral Hepatitis